h3nnn4n/garapa/Readme.md

-Here comes dat gameboi
+Garapa
 ======================
-LELmark
+GABATE - Genetic Algorithm Based Agent for TEtris
 -------

-LELmark is a fork (right now a branch) of Here comes dat gameboi that plays Tetris by itself.
+GABATE is a fork (right now a branch) of Garapa that plays Tetris by itself.
 So far the plan is to make a couple of Game specific AI to play some games.

 Features
 ========